ratanachh/npa/docs/tasks/phase7.6-relationship-query-methods/README.md

 **Limitations**:
 - Requires successful relationship extraction from intermediate entities
-- Currently supports 2-level navigation only (3+ levels not yet implemented)
+- ✅ **3+ level navigation now supported** - Recursive path finding supports navigation paths of any depth (up to 5 levels by default)
 - Methods are only generated when relationships can be successfully extracted
+- ✅ Supports ManyToOne, OneToOne (both owner and inverse sides), and ManyToMany relationships in navigation paths

 ## Acceptance Criteria